Adeyomola/content-management-system/README.md

 # Jenkins CI/CD Pipeline for Wordpress
 - This repo contains the source for a Jenkins CI/CD Pipeline that integrates and deploys WordPress on AWS EKS
 - The Pipeline script builds a container image of our custom WordPress installation using Docker.
-- Then it pushes the image to Docker HUb.
+- Then it pushes the image to Docker Hub.
 - Then it provisions an EKS Kubernetes cluster on AWS.
-- After that, it creates a Let's Encrypt SSL Certificate
+- After that, it creates a Let's Encrypt SSL Certificate.
 - Then it provisions an application load balancer on AWS using Terraform
+- Next, it scans the docker image for vulnerabilities using Trivy.
 - Then it deploys WordPress.